 SR22 and FR44 insurance are high-risk insurance policies with an SR22 or FR44 rider (certificate).
-An insurance provider files the certificate with your state DMV, which is a prerequisite to reinstate your driver’s license after a suspension.
-Your agent endorses the certificate to your auto insurance policy if you own a vehicle.
-If you don’t own a car, you’ll get a non-owner SR22 FR44 insurance policy and file the financial responsibility form with your state DMV.
+An insurance provider files the certificate with your state DMV, which the state requires you to file to reinstate your driver’s license after a suspension.
+Your agent attaches the certificate to your auto insurance policy if you own a vehicle.
+If you don’t own a car, you’ll get a non-owner SR22 or FR44 insurance policy and file the financial responsibility form with your state DMV.

 Most states have SR22 requirements that allow people to reinstate their driving privileges.
 These requirements enable you to reinstate your license after DUI/DWI or non-alcohol and drug-related suspensions.
 UltraCar Insurance offers high-risk insurance in the following states: